 The North Carolina Less than Half-Time Grant is a need-based grant which is available for students who have completed the FAFSA and who are enrolled in one to five credit hours.
-The student's EFC must be from 801-4000.
-Eligible students may receive \$30-\$150 per credit hour.
+The student's EFC must fall within the eligible range.
+Students will be paid based on the number of credits for which they are enrolled.